By: Mark Beaumont / The Independent

 In her 2014 book, My Bon Scott, his wife, Thornton, recalls his enthusiasm for the new role.
 "AC/DC played this loud, relentless rock, and Boni's voice immediately became an integral part," she writes.
 "Bon looked really happy, for the first time in a long time."

 His role in AC/DC was fundamental in establishing the band's tone and image.
-While Scott's lyrics were known for their simplicity, Walker sees deeper meaning in his words. "'Jailbreak' can be interpreted as an autobiography [Scott spent time in prison], but I see it as part of the national biography of Australia, being a former penal colony," he asserts.
-"When Malcolm and Angus had the riff and Bonnie had the lyrics ... it was a great combination."
+While Scott's lyrics were known for their simplicity, Walker sees a deeper meaning in his words. "'Jailbreak' could be interpreted as autobiography [Scott spent time in prison], but I see it as part of the national biography of Australia, being a former penal colony," he says.
+"When Malcolm and Angus had the riff and Bonnie had the lyrics ... it was a wonderful combination."

 The outside perception of Scott is that of a classic rock wildman, tearing up the "highway to hell."
 "He was certainly a heavy drinker and habitual drug user, which led to that end," says Jesse Fink, author of the autobiography Bonn: The Last Highway and his new book Bonn: Notes from the Highway.
 On the other hand, Walker's book depicts Scott as a hedonist who became increasingly hungry for more drink, drugs and sex as the group's success grew.
 “Bon was just wild and loved to have fun,” he says.

-Like many alcoholics, Scott became increasingly rude, boasting that he had lined up 10 naked women in hotel rooms for sex.
-According to his mid-1970s girlfriend, Silver Smith, he could not sustain a relationship because of his unpredictability.
-"She described his tendency to fight at the most inopportune times," says Fink, "saying the wrong thing, getting out of control, drinking too much and embarrassing her and himself in front of the family."
-Fink describes Scott as a much more complex and deeply conflicted character, who drank heavily to overcome his insecurities about class, education and upbringing, or to gain the confidence to go on stage.
-“They deliberately tried to be as dirty and horrible as possible in interviews ...
-I don't think that was the real Boni ...
+Like many alcoholics, Scott became increasingly violent, boasting that he had lined up 10 naked women in hotel rooms for sex.
+According to his girlfriend of the mid-1970s, Silver Smith, he could not maintain a relationship because of his unpredictability.
+“She described his tendency to get into fights at the most inopportune times,” says Fink, “saying the wrong things, getting out of control, drinking too much, and embarrassing her and himself in front of his family.”
+Fink describes Scott as a much more complex and deeply conflicted character, who drank heavily to overcome his insecurities about class, education, and upbringing, or to gain the confidence to go on stage.
+"They were deliberately trying to be as dirty and horrible as possible in interviews ...
+I don't think this was the real Bonnie ...
 In fact, he was quite an intellectual person.
 He had a much different life outside the band.
-He didn't destroy hotel rooms...
-I felt like he was playing a role he couldn't get out of."
+He wasn't destroying hotel rooms ...
+It seemed to me like he was playing a role he couldn't get out of."

 Scott's girlfriend, Smith, told Fink that his continued drinking may have been the result of deep childhood pain.
 "His grandparents had gone to Australia at some point, and he, then incarcerated, never got to see them again," says Fink.
 "This was something he had suffered all his life and he was very sorry about it."